Wall Street Praises Coinbase Global Inc. (COIN) After Recent Earnings Report

 COIN’s Market Performance

-COIN stocks went down by -10.78% for the week, with a monthly jump of 4.28% and a quarterly performance of -65.25%, while its annual performance rate touched -76.05%.
-The volatility ratio for the week stands at 8.49% while the volatility levels for the past 30 days are set at 10.43% for Coinbase Global Inc. The simple moving average for the period of the last 20 days is -0.46% for COIN stocks with a simple moving average of -71.54% for the last 200 days.
+COIN stocks went up by 31.66% for the week, with a monthly jump of 36.43% and a quarterly performance of -48.43%, while its annual performance rate touched -68.67%.
+The volatility ratio for the week stands at 12.73% while the volatility levels for the past 30 days are set at 11.06% for Coinbase Global Inc. The simple moving average for the period of the last 20 days is 24.07% for COIN stocks with a simple moving average of -61.70% for the last 200 days.

 Analysts’ Opinion of COIN